 Assisting Background Screening Companies

-Over recent years, DeWitt has served as outside counsel for more than one hundred background screening companies.
+In recent years, DeWitt has served as outside counsel for more than 100 background screening companies.
 We have helped screening companies with nearly every imaginable compliance situation, including, but not limited to, determining the length of time by which they can report various types of public record information, handling “common name” reporting scenarios, creating electronic disclosure and authorization processes, improving the quality of the dispute resolution process, and developing a systematic approach for free file responses under the Fair Credit Reporting Act.
 Background screening companies routinely look to DeWitt to help them appropriately balance legal risks with business objectives.
 In addition, we have helped multiple background screening companies address legal disputes—both at the pre-litigation stage and in litigation.

-Assisting Employers On Background Screening Issues
+Assisting Employers With Background Screening Issues